 I want to use a video camera on the grounds.
 Do I need a pass?

-Yes, video shoots are handled the same as still photography.
+Yes, videography shoots are handled the same as still photography.
 Please purchase a pass for your shoot.

 I’m just a guest to Newfields.
 Can I upload my personal pictures to social media sites?